Medically reviewed by Drugs.com. Last updated on April 27, 2021.

 Tests and procedures used to diagnose a ruptured spleen include:

 - Checking for blood in your abdominal cavity.
-Your doctor may use an ultrasound test to do this.
-Or he or she may use a needle to draw a sample of fluid from your abdomen.
-If the sample reveals blood in your abdomen, you may be referred for emergency treatment.
+In emergency situations, your doctor might either use an ultrasound or draw a sample of fluid from your abdomen with a needle.
+If the sample reveals blood in your abdomen, you might be referred for emergency surgery.

 Surgery for a ruptured spleen can include:

 - Repairing the spleen.
 Your surgeon might be able to use stitches or other techniques to repair the rupture.

 Removing the spleen (splenectomy).
 If it's necessary to remove your spleen, you'll be at increased risk of serious infections, such as sepsis.
 The risk of sepsis is highest in young children, especially the first two years after the spleen has been removed.